Receiving a salary increase or raise feels terrific. Congratulations! Now it’s time to thank your boss for the raise with an appreciation message.

 #4 I am grateful for the recent salary increase!
 Thank you for the percentage that was allocated to me.
 Happy New Year!

-#5 The recent raise is very much appreciated.
+#5 I appreciate the recent raise.
 Thank you for following through with my request for an increase with upper management.
-I am glad that you and management agreed that I deserved a pay increase.
+I am glad you and management agreed that I deserved a pay increase.
 This is a great company to work for!

 #6 Thank you for the raise.
 I realize it’s routine, but I don’t take it for granted.
 I hope you have a great holiday!

 #7 Another year and another great raise!
-I thank you for the portion of the raise pool that was directed my way.
+Thank you for the portion of the raise pool that was directed my way.

 #8 I am grateful for this year’s raise.
 It helped me to feel like a valued team member.
 Thank you for considering my ideas about [project name] and implementing a few of them.